While American Express is well known for their selection of premier travel credit cards, past and present Amex customers seem to have a lot of gripes.

 - Transfer points to popular American Express loyalty partners

-How the Blue Business Credit Card from American Express Works
+How The Blue Business® Plus Credit Card from American Express Works

-The Blue Business Plus Credit Card offers few perks but an extremely simple earning structure.
-Once you sign up for the card, you’ll earn 2x points on your first $50,000 spent in any category.
-Once you exceed that spending threshold, you’ll earn a flat 1 point per $1 spent on everything else.
+The Blue Business® Plus Credit Card from American Express has few perks, but has an extremely simple earning structure.
+Once you sign up for the card, you’ll earn 2x Membership Rewards® points on your first $50,000 in purchases per year, 1 point per dollar thereafter.

 While you can earn a lot more than 2x points with some American Express cards (e.g. 5x points on flights and prepaid hotels through AmexTravel.com with the Business Platinum card from Amex), most promotions are only for special category spending.
-With the Blue Business Credit Card from American Express, you'll earn 2x points on your first $50,000 in spending no matter what you buy.
+With The Blue Business® Plus Credit Card from American Express, you'll earn 2x Membership Rewards® points on your first $50,000 in purchases per year, 1 point per dollar thereafter.

 Since the card doesn’t have an annual fee, you won’t have to stress over whether you’re getting enough value out of it, either.
-On the flip side, the Blue Business Credit Card from American Express doesn’t offer any of the valuable travel perks that other popular American Express travel credit cards do.
+On the flip side, The Blue Business® Plus Credit Card from American Express doesn’t offer any of the valuable travel perks that other popular American Express travel credit cards do.
 For example, there’s no lounge access and no access to an annual travel credit of any kind.